-The difference between total assets, plus deferred outflow of resources, less total liabilities (net position) is one indicator of the current financial condition of the District, and the change in net position is an indicator of whether the overall financial condition has improved or worsened during the year.
+The difference between total assets, plus deferred outflow of resources, less total liabilities and deferred inflows of resources (net position) is one indicator of the current financial condition of the District, and the change in net position is an indicator of whether the overall financial condition has improved or worsened during the year.
 Assets and liabilities are generally measured using current values.
 One notable exception is capital assets, which are stated at historical cost less an allocation for depreciation expense.
 The deferred outflow of resources is comprised of the deferred charge on refunding general obligation bond debt.
 The deferred charge on refunding is the difference between the reacquisition price and the net carrying amount of the old debt refunded, and a portion is amortized each year.
+The deferred inflows of resources result from actuarial changes in the District's OPEB and pension plans.